mitchellroe/mitchellroe/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Senior Systems Engineer at Erasys, GmbH where I work on Ansible & Kubernetes and write lots of documentation.
+My name is Mitchell.
+I'm a forest lover with a Linux addiction.
+I spend most of my time in GitOps, working on Ansible, Terraform, and Kubernetes.